stucchio/Homepage/content/assorted_links_mar_21_2016.md

 [Splain it to me](https://status451.com/2016/01/06/splain-it-to-me/) - great article illustrating how some people perceive communication as sharing knowledge, while others perceive it as raising/lowering status.

 Trump is winning because it's socially acceptable to write articles like this: [Working Class Whites Have Moral Responsibilities](http://www.nationalreview.com/corner/432796/working-class-whites-have-moral-responsibilities-defense-kevin-williamson) (which actually discusses mostly the welfare class).
 But it's not socially acceptable to write a similar article about welfare class blacks, or other privileged groups.
 Trump is winning because the folks this article discuss believe he's in their corner.

+I don't know if I should be more or less shocked about the [Clinton email scandal than before](http://arstechnica.com/information-technology/2016/03/nsa-refused-clinton-a-secure-blackberry-like-obama-so-she-used-her-own/):
+> As I had been speculating, the issue here is one of personal comfort… [Secretary Clinton] does not use a computer, so our view of someone wedded to their e-mail (why doesn't she use her desktop when in the SCIF?) doesn't fit this scenario...
+> Given the NSA's refusal to give Clinton what she wanted, the secretary apparently decided to continue to use her personal e-mail server for State Department business, while her staff was fully aware of the security risks associated with using her BlackBerry.